dotnet/docs-desktop/dotnet-desktop-guide/framework/winforms/controls/how-to-implement-a-custom-toolstriprenderer.md

 ---
-title: "How to: Implement a Custom ToolStripRenderer" Learn how to implement a custom ToolStripRenderer, which gives you the flexibility to create an appearance that differs from the default appearance. ms.date: "03/30/2017"
+title: "How to: Implement a Custom ToolStripRenderer"
+description: Learn how to implement a custom ToolStripRenderer, which gives you the flexibility to create an appearance that differs from the default appearance. ms.date: "03/30/2017"
 dev_langs:
   - "csharp"